 David Katzman, our Chairman and Chief Executive Officer, has other business interests outside of SmileDirectClub.
 While we believe that Mr. Katzman presently has adequate time to attend to our business, it is possible that the demands on him from other obligations could increase, with the result that he would no longer be able to devote sufficient time to the management of our business, in which case we could need the services of a full-time Chief Executive Officer.
+Additionally, there is a risk of conflict of interest with other entities for which David Katzman provides services, which are monitored by our Board.
+In addition, we have a related party transactions policy, which details procedures to address any related party transactions with Mr. Katzman or any of these entities.
 The loss of Mr. Katzman to us could negatively impact our operations and financial results.
 See "-Risks Related to Our Organization and Structure-After the completion of this offering, pursuant to the Voting Agreement, David Katzman, our Chairman and Chief Executive Officer, will control a majority of the voting power of shares of our common stock eligible to vote in the election of our directors and on other matters submitted to a vote of our stockholders, and his interests may conflict with ours or yours in the future" and "Certain Relationships and Related Party Transactions-Policies and Procedures for Related Party Transactions."